simplex-chat/simplex-chat/simplex-messaging-implementation.md

 __Please note__: server implementations MUST NOT track in any form how many times or whether the messages were retrieved.

-If the unknown message ID is passed in `fromMessageId` parameter, the request should be rejected with HTTP status code 404 (Not Found).

 If the request is successful, the server MUST respond with HTTP status code (200) returning as response body not more than `PAGE_SIZE` (as configured in the server) of the earliest sent messages with the following properties:
 - `messages` (array): retrieved messages.
 Each retrieved message is an object with the following properties:
-   - `id` (string): server-generated unique ID allowing to identify messages until (they are deleted from the server) and to paginate responses.
+   - `id` (string): server-generated unique ID allowing to identify messages (until they are deleted from the server) and to paginate responses.
    - `ts`(string) : server timestamp of the time when the message was received from the sender.
    - `size` (number): message size, in bytes.
    - `msg` (string, optional): encrypted message body, that the recipient should be able to decrypt with the key `EK`.
 This field is not returned if the message is larger than `LARGE_MESSAGE` (configured in the server), large messages can be retrieved via [Retrieve message](#retrieve_message) endpoint.
 - `nextMessageID` (string, optional): if server has more messages available it MUST return this parameter with the ID of the next available message - it can be used by the next request in `fromMessageId` query string parameter.

+Server MUST respond with HTTP status code 401 (Unauthorized) with body `"Unauthorized"` in the following request failure scenarios:
+   - the request is unsigned or signed with the wrong key.
+   - the connection `RU` does not exist.
+   - the message with ID `fromMessageId` does not exist.

+In case of failure the server MUST aim to respond in the same time to prevent timing attacks - it can be achieved by verifying a signature even if the connection does not exist.

 #### Retrieve message